-Given that mosquitoes and other biting insects have long been a scourge of summer hosts and hostesses (and anyone else with a pulse) everywhere, it doesn’t hurt to be prepared and serve up some all-natural protection along with those white zin wine coolers and queso dip.
+Given that mosquitoes and other biting insects have long been a scourge of summer hosts and hostesses (and anyone else with a pulse) everywhere, it doesn’t hurt to be prepared and serve up some all-natural protection along with the rest of your offerings.
 Here are a few DEET-free repellent options to have on hand — and on table — that are effective and don’t smell offensive.

-3. Anti-Bug Balm, $5.99 at Badger: Just like the namesake critter of this beloved New Hampshire-based skin care line, Badger Anti-Bug Balm is both powerful and tenacious.
+- Anti-Bug Balm, from $6 at Badger: Just like the namesake critter of this beloved New Hampshire-based skin care line, Badger’s Anti-Bug Balm is both powerful and tenacious.
 A blend of certified organic essential oils, including citronella, rosemary, and cedar, this balm has prevented our skin from becoming a veritable mosquito buffet on more than one occasion.

-4. Coleman SkinSmart Insect Repellent Pen Spray, $4 at REI: While sweet-smelling insect repellents are fine and good, this odorless formula from a heritage brand synonymous with tailgating, picnicking, and campfire cookouts also does the trick.
+- Coleman SkinSmart Insect Repellent Pen Spray, $7 at Walmart: While sweet-smelling insect repellents are fine and good, this odorless formula from a heritage brand synonymous with tailgating, picnicking, and campfire cookouts also does the trick.
 Coleman’s DEET-free insect repellent comes in a discreet, handy-dandy spray pump pen, making it a shoo-in for both wilderness hikes and al fresco soirées.

-8. Smart Armor Perfume Spray, $31 at Intelligent Nutrients: Sometimes you might not want your person reeking like eau de bug candle.
+- Smart Armor Perfume Spray, $31 at Intelligent Nutrients: Sometimes you might not want your person reeking like eau de bug candle.
 Understandable.
-While this certified organic perfume-cum-bug spray does contain tried-and-true natural repellents like citronella and rosemary, this alluring proprietary blend with top notes of geranium and peppermint won’t drive away dinner guests as well.
+While this certified organic perfume-cum-bug spray does contain tried-and-true natural repellents like citronella and rosemary, its alluring proprietary blend with top notes of geranium and peppermint won’t drive away dinner guests as well.